tianyimasf/pages/_articles/real_disaster_tweets_part_2.md

 # > 16.0    # 90% quantile of the input length
 ```

-And this is the reason why the above `max_length` is chose -- because 90% of the texts have less than 16 words after preprocessing, and we don't want all the extra zeros when we are doing the padding, which is done by the below code. with `train_test_split()`:
+And this is the reason why the above `maxlen` is chosen -- because 90% of the texts have less than 16 words after preprocessing, and we don't want all the extra zeros when we are doing the padding, which is done by the below code. with `train_test_split()`:

 ```python
 X_train, X_val, y_train, y_val = train_test_split(X, y, test_size=0.33, random_state=42)